Dowell-Lab/TF_profiler/README.md

 --tfit_split_model \
 --savebidirs
 ```
+For biological replicates we recommend using [muMerge](https://github.com/Dowell-Lab/mumerge) to generate a master annotation file before running through TF Profiler.

 Along with the requirements for the genome fasta (-g/--genome), the motif file (-m/--motifs) and the bidirecitonal annotation file (-a/--annotation), TF Profiler also requires a path to output the results (-o/--outdir) and a root name for all output files (-s/--sample).